 Investing a portion of the trust fund revenue in instruments other than U.S. government securities would increase rates of return for the trust funds over the long term.
 Pooling investments reduces the risk of large fluctuations in returns.
 It also keeps transaction and reporting costs to a minimum, thus producing higher net returns than similarly invested individual accounts.
 Some policy experts have expressed concerns that political considerations could drive government investment decisions.
 They fear the government might interfere in corporate governance or that an influx of so much government money into the stock market might interfere with or skew the market.

-Increasing the amount of earnings taxed to pay for Social Security benefits would improve the system’s finances.
-Workers and employers each pay 6.2 percent in taxes on wages up to the maximum amount of taxable earnings for Social Security, which is $142,800 in 2021.
+Increasing the earnings taxed to pay for Social Security benefits would improve the system’s finances.
+Workers and employers each pay 6.2 percent in taxes on wages up to the maximum amount of taxable earnings for Social Security, which is $147,000 in 2022.
 This maximum taxable wage increases annually based on wage growth, provided a cost-of-living adjustment is made.
 In 1977, Congress set the maximum taxable wage with the intent of covering about 90 percent of covered earnings.
 Today, because wage growth has not been evenly distributed, only about 83 percent of covered wages are subject to the payroll tax.
-In other words, this decline has occurred because wages above the maximum taxable wage have increased more rapidly than wages in general.
+This decline has occurred because wages above the maximum taxable wage have increased more rapidly than wages in general.
 Only workers earning more than that threshold would be affected by increasing the maximum taxable wage to cover a larger portion of wages.
-If Social Security were taxing 90 percent of American wages as intended, the maximum taxable wage would already have been about $261,900 in 2018 and $273,900 in 2019, according to the Urban Institute.
+If Social Security were taxing 90 percent of American wages as intended, the maximum taxable wage would already have been about $295,000 in 2022, according to Social Security actuaries.

 A shortfall may develop in one of the trust funds from time to time even though total revenue to both trust funds is sufficient to continue paying benefits.
 Reallocating assets from one trust fund to the other can protect against potential cuts in benefits.